gc9340/MedSAM_Lite_interface/README.md

 6. The entry should now appear in the inference history table on the right

 ![Alt text](https://github.com/gc9340/MedSAM_Lite_interface/blob/main/upload.png?raw=true)

+7. You can sort by column by clicking on the column name
-7. Click on the file name in the table to open up the entry in a modal
+8. Click on the file name in the table to open up the entry in a modal

-8. Use the modal to view the png or delete the entry
+9. Use the modal to view the png or delete the entry

 ![Alt text](https://github.com/gc9340/MedSAM_Lite_interface/blob/main/modal.png?raw=true)

+## Notes

+- The only data that was available for testing was the FLAIR22 training data, so the files have to be in a similar format
+- As of now, only single file uploads work
+- Only cpu and cuda have been tested for devices
+- To change where data is stored/loaded, change `MEDIA_ROOT` in `django_backend/settings.py` and/or `PRED_IMG_PATH`, `SEGS_PATH `, `MODEL_PATH` in `UHN/views.py`
+- The performance on macOS is unknown